-All Kingston secondary schools have experience of dealing with children with different social and medical needs.
-It is expected that no more than a small number of applications will be given this criterion in a year, if any.
+All Kingston primary schools have experience of dealing with children with different social and medical needs.
+It is expected that no more than a small number of applications will be given this criterion in a year, if any at all.
 The threshold of acceptance is exceptionally high.
 Such difficulties must be so exceptional as to be very uncommon in the general population.

-Requests for priority under this criterion are considered by the school for which you are applying, not the School Admissions team.
+Requests for priority under this criterion are considered by the admissions authority of the school for which you are applying.
 It is your responsibility to read the school's admission policy to confirm the requirements to apply for priority under this criterion.
-You must submit supporting documentary evidence with your application and we will forward it to the school.
-This evidence must confirm the circumstances of the case, and must set out why the child can only attend a particular school and why no other school could meet the child's needs.
+You must submit supporting documentary evidence with your application, and we will forward it to the school as necessary.

-You must provide this supporting evidence by the closing date, 31 October 2023.
+You must provide this supporting evidence by the closing date, 15 January 2024.